-A number of cases have come before ASHA's Board of Ethics that revolve around a real or potential conflict of interest.
-In its summary, the Board stated that practitioners who intend to accept cases for their private practice from the place of primary employment should observe the following guidelines:
+A number of cases come before ASHA's Board of Ethics that center around real or potential conflict of interest.
+In its summary, the Board stated that practitioners who intend to accept cases for private practice from a place of primary employment should observe the following guidelines:

-For more information on this topic and a scenario taken from a school setting, please refer to the Obtaining Clients for Private Practice From Primary Place of Employment document.
+For more information on this topic and a scenario taken from a school setting, please refer to Issues in Ethics: Obtaining Clients for Private Practice From Primary Place of Employment.

 There are typically two levels of support personnel—aides and assistants.
+States may use different terminology to refer to these support personnel in speech-language pathology (e.g., communication aides, paraprofessionals, service extenders).
 Aides and assistants should not be used to substitute for a qualified professional.
-Based on level of training, these support personnel may have a different scope of responsibilities in the work setting.
-Aides, for example, have a different (usually narrower) training base and a more limited scope of responsibilities than speech-language pathology assistants.
-States may use different terminology to refer to support personnel in speech-language pathology (e.g., communication aides, paraprofessionals, service extenders).
+Based on the level of training, these support personnel may have different scopes of responsibility in the work setting.
+Aides, for example, typically have a narrower training base and a more limited scope of responsibilities than do speech-language pathology assistants.
 It is important to evaluate the role of a substitute.
-A substitute who is providing coverage for a day or two may be considered to play a different role (i.e., maintaining levels of student performance) than that of a long-term substitute hired to cover a leave of absence.
-It is important to discuss these situations with the supervisory staff to ensure both the needs of the student and ethical issues are addressed.
+A substitute who is providing coverage for a day or two may play a different role (i.e., maintaining levels of student performance) than that of a long-term substitute hired to cover a leave of absence.
+It is important to discuss these situations with the supervisory staff to ensure that both the needs of the student and ethical issues are addressed.

 It is also important to check state and local district regulations or policies regarding support personnel and missed sessions.